olivercliff/pynats/README.md

 ### Independence criterion

-Measures that assume a certain model of paired observations (not necessarily time series) to be important in distinguishing independence or integration.
+statistics that assume a certain model of paired observations (not necessarily time series) to be important in distinguishing independence or integration.

 | Function | Description |
 | ----------- | ----------- |